-If you have recently lost a close relative, and have been named executor of their estate, it is important to have a basic knowledge of probate law in order to understand and implement your responsibilities lawfully and effectively.
-It could be that you have become executor to an insolvent estate; in which case, this page will provide you with a brief summary of your obligations in this area and the order in which debts should be paid.
+If you have recently lost a close relative and are dealing with the administration if named the executor of their estate, it is important to have a basic knowledge of probate law in order to understand and implement your responsibilities lawfully and effectively.
+It could be that you have become executor to an insolvent estate, in which case this page will provide you with a brief summary of your obligations in this area and the order in which debts should be paid.

-The Personal Representatives have a duty to pay the debts of the estate and must do so with due diligence.
-An insolvent estate exists if there are not enough assets to pay all of the debts.
+The Personal Representatives have a legal obligation to deal with the debts of the estate.
+If the estate is not administered correctly then the Personal Representatives can be held personally liable.
 Different rules as to the payment of debts apply depending upon whether it is a solvent or insolvent estate.

-It is important for the Personal Representative to be aware that in the case of an insolvent estate, the creditors are entitled to be paid in a strict order of priority which is:-
+It is important for the Personal Representative to be aware that in the case of an insolvent estate, the creditors are entitled to be paid in a strict order of priority:

 - SECURED CREDITORS > Given Preference to other creditors